Renders HTML given a structured array tree.

 This function is usually called from within another function, like drupal_get_form() or a theme function.
 Elements are sorted internally using uasort().
 Since this is expensive, when passing already sorted elements to drupal_render(), for example from a database query, set $elements['#sorted'] = TRUE to avoid sorting them a second time.

 drupal_render() flags each element with a '#printed' status to indicate that the element has been rendered, which allows individual elements of a given array to be rendered independently and prevents them from being rendered more than once on subsequent calls to drupal_render() (e.g., as part of a larger array).
-If the same array or array element is passed more than once to drupal_render(), it simply returns a NULL value.
+If the same array or array element is passed more than once to drupal_render(), it simply returns an empty string.

 - ajax_prepare_response in includes/